-- There are currently 4 leisure centres in South Staffordshire at Penkridge, Codsall, Cheslyn Hay and Wombourne which are managed and maintained by South Staffordshire Council.
-There are also numerous private sports facilities and clubs covering a wide range of sports from rugby to crown green bowling. - A refurbishment to Codsall leisure centre took place in the late 2000s and has recently been undertaken to identify investment priorities at the other leisure centres - A new Sports Facilities and Playing Pitch Audit and Strategy has been commissioned and will determine if new development proposals in the emerging Local Plan, changes in demographics and the deteriorating condition of existing facilities will result in a need for additional sports and leisure provision in specific locations.
+• There are currently 4 leisure centres in South Staffordshire at Penkridge, Codsall, Cheslyn Hay and Wombourne which are managed and maintained by South

+Staffordshire Council.
+There are also numerous private sports facilities and clubs covering a wide range of sports from rugby to crown green bowling.

+- A refurbishment to Codsall leisure centre took place in the late 2000s and work has recently been undertaken to identify investment priorities at the other leisure centres - A new Sports Facilities and Playing Pitch Audit and Strategy has been completed which identifies possible improvements to facilities arising from new development proposals in the emerging Local Plan, changes in demographics and the deteriorating condition of existing facilities.